-- Overseer® nutrient budget prepared for farm and for each LMU-reviewed annually - Nutrient budget used in assessment of options for minimising nutrient loss and maximising nutrient efficiency - Use of technical advisor to determine nutrient management policies - Stock excluded from all waterways and wetlands in accordance with HBRC requirements - Culverts or bridges at stock crossings - Key sites for phosphorus and sediment losses identified on map - Alternative sources of stock water in each paddock (e.g. reticulated water in troughs) - Olsen-P maintained at optimum levels - No super-phosphate application in high-risk months (June-September) - No May, June, July applications of N fertilisers - Nutrient allocation zone N loss limits met (see HBRC information sheet for local rules) - Avoid excessive N-fertiliser rates (>50kg N/ application or >150kg N/ha/yr (on pasture) - Equipment used for fertiliser application is suitably calibrated.
+- OVERSEER nutrient budget prepared for farm and for each LMU-reviewed annually. - Nutrient budget used in assessment of options for minimising nutrient loss and maximising nutrient efficiency. - Technical advisor used to determine nutrient management policies. - Stock excluded from all waterways and wetlands in accordance with WRC requirements. - Culverts or bridges at stock crossings. - Key sites (critical source areas) for phosphorus and sediment losses identified on map. - Alternative sources of stock water in each paddock (e.g. reticulated water in troughs). - Olsen-P maintained at optimum levels. - No super-phosphate application in high-risk months (June-September). - No May, June, July applications of N fertilisers. - Nutrient allocation zone N loss limits meet local rules. - Excessive N-fertiliser rates avoided (>50kg N/ application or >150kg N/ha/yr (on pasture). - Equipment used for fertiliser application is suitably calibrated.

-- N applied when soil temperature above 6°C and rising - Stock moved off wet soils in winter - Soil testing/plant analysis programme - Afforestation of erosion prone areas or use of polar poles for erosion control - Matching stock class to soil type and land capability - Direct drilling or minimum tillage used in preference to conventional cultivation - Wider riparian buffers provided at low points to filter any run-off - Risks of leachate from silage pits identified and managed - Rubbish dumps and offal pits located in an area where there is no risk of contamination of groundwater - Weather forecasts and soil temperature monitored and used in irrigation decision making - Soil moisture monitored and used for irrigation decision making.
+- N applied when soil temperature above 7°C and rising. - Stock moved off wet soils in winter. - Soil testing/plant analysis programme. - Afforestation of erosion prone areas or use of poplar/willow poles for erosion control. - Stock class matched to soil type and land capability. - Direct drilling or minimum tillage used in preference to conventional cultivation. - Wider riparian buffers provided at low points to filter any run-off. - Risks of leachate from silage pits identified and managed. - Rubbish dumps and offal pits located in areas where there is no risk of groundwater contamination. - Weather forecasts and soil temperature monitored and used in irrigation decision making. - Soil moisture monitored and used for irrigation decision making.

 See a longer list in appendix one for further ideas.

 Note: these do not apply to every farm situation but should offer a prompt.